dosbox-staging/dosbox-staging.github.io/content/downloads/linux/index.md

 [Boxtron](https://github.com/dreamer/boxtron) (community-developed
 Steam Play compatibility tool for DOS games).

-If you use dosbox-staging `dosbox` command is in your PATH, then Boxtron will pick it up automatically.
-You can also configure Boxtron to use specific build by editing file `~/.config/boxtron.conf` and overriding [dosbox.cmd][boxtron-conf]:
+Boxtron will automatically use `dosbox` if found in your PATH or can be configured to use a specific binary by editing the file `~/.config/boxtron.conf` and overriding [dosbox.cmd][boxtron-conf]:

     cmd = ~/path-to-dosbox-staging/dosbox